Matanbenami12/Identify_small_objects_SSD/README.md

 |    SSD_resnet             |  87.35%  | 82.9%   |  71.8%  |

-Our results get two options about Identify small objects.
+Conclusion about Identify small objects.

 If our goal is to identify object in images we choose SSD resnet he is more accurate then SSD mobilenet.